Enhanced Sampling for Efficient Learning of Coarse-Grained Machine Learning Potentials: Conclusion

 One limitation of our approach is its dependence on prior knowledge of collective variables (CVs) or reaction coordinates suitable for biasing.
 In the Müller–Brown and capped alanine benchmarks, the relevant slow modes are well understood, allowing the bias to be applied directly to the coarse-grained degrees of freedom.
 However, for more complex biomolecular systems, it is challenging to identify such CVs~\cite{wang2019past,noe2013variational,perez2013identification}.
 When chosen CVs do not adequately capture the slow dynamics, enhanced sampling may not sufficiently enrich force coverage, limiting the improvement of the resulting models.
 Machine learning techniques for automated reaction coordinate discovery~\cite{zhang2024flow,ribeiro2018reweighted,chen2018molecular,herringer2023permutationally,mehdi2024enhanced} provide a potential solution, and their integration could facilitate a broader application to high-dimensional CG mappings and larger biomolecules.

 Looking ahead, the framework allows for several natural extensions.
 Biasing could be applied not only along predefined collective variables, but also along arbitrary coarse-grained degrees of freedom, including learned slow coordinates.
-Additional enhanced sampling methods, such as adaptive biasing force~\cite{darve2001calculating,gao2008self,zhang2018reinforced}, replica exchange or tempering~\cite{Marinari_1992}, could readily be integrated to further improve efficiency.
-One could also bias orthogonal degrees of freedom and recover unbiased mean forces with subsequent reweighting strategies~\cite{wang2025marginal} (e.g., via Markov state models~\cite{prinz2011markov}), though the benefit is likely limited, since coarse-grained mappings are typically designed to capture the slowest, most relevant coordinates.
+Additional enhanced sampling methods, such as adaptive biasing force~\cite{darve2001calculating,gao2008self,zhang2018reinforced}, replica exchange or tempering~\cite{Marinari_1992}, variationally enhanced sampling~\cite{valsson2014variational, piaggi2019multithermal}, could readily be integrated to further improve efficiency and transferability.
+Furthermore, one could relax the requirement of biasing only the mapped coordinates by applying bias to orthogonal degrees of freedom; this would necessitate recovering unbiased mean forces via explicit reweighting strategies~\cite{wang2025marginal, bause2021reweighting} (e.g., via Markov state models~\cite{prinz2011markov, bause2019microscopic}).
+Such extensions share conceptual roots with established frameworks for transferring potentials between thermodynamic states~\cite{krishna2009multiscale, jin2020temperature, shinkle2024thermodynamic, wu2024structural}.
+However, the benefit of biasing orthogonal degrees of freedom is likely limited in this context, since coarse-grained mappings are typically designed to explicitly capture the slowest, most relevant coordinates.

 Additionally, an active learning cycle alternating between model training, uncertainty quantification of mean forces, and targeted bias placement would enable systematic sampling of regions with high uncertainty, producing datasets that are both efficient and informative~\cite{duschatko2024uncertainty,vitartas2025active, kulichenko2023uncertainty}.
 The balance between biased and unbiased simulations can also be optimized, for example, by employing pretraining-finetuning paradigms that take advantage of complementary data sources~\cite{rocken2025enhancing}.
 From a practical perspective, our approach could be used to construct or refine large-scale datasets for training transferable CG MLPs~\cite{sillitoe2015cath,mirarchi2024mdcath}, improving transferability across varying thermodynamic conditions and chemical compositions.
 It could also provide information for generative models that typically lack force supervision~\cite{wang2024protein} or support energy-based neural samplers~\cite{liu2025adjoint,havensAdjointSamplingHighly2025a, he2025no}.
 Overall, we believe that our method represents a fundamental advance over current methodologies and opens new opportunities to tackle outstanding challenges for efficient learning of coarse-gained molecular models.